bnbullock/Pewlett-Hackard-Analysis/README.md

 ![Mentorship Titles](images/Mentorship_Titles.png)

 - Further analysis shows us that if all employees accepted mentorship positions they will have the following ratios of new employees to actively advise.
-- We can clearly see that the Sr. Engineer position should be a point of emphasis as there is a ratio of 1 mentor for a possible 174 new employees.
-Viable considerations would be to change the mentorship criteria or seek mentors outside of PH in the broader engineering business community.
+- We can see that the Sr. Engineer position should be a point of emphasis as there is a ratio of 1 mentor for a possible 174 new employees.
+Viable considerations would be to change the mentorship criteria or seek mentors outside of PH in the broader engineering business community or perhaps employees of PH who have retired recently in similar roles.
 - Likewise we have no managerial mentors available to advise new managers.
 - The mentorship ratios below will need to be further analyzed with management to determine what a good ratio level should be for each mentor candidate with respect to newly hired employees.